rollopack/MikroTik-Mass-Updater/README.md

 # MikroTik Mass Updater

 This is a Python script to send commands to multiple Mikrotik devices via the API.
 It provides colored output (optional) and detailed logging.

 This script builds on work already done by Phillip Hutchison and Kevin Byrd, ported to Python and the Mikrotik API by Gabriel Rolland.

 **Key Features:**

 *   **MikroTik API:** Uses the `librouteros` library to interact with the Mikrotik API, which is generally more efficient and provides more functionality than SSH.
 *   **Concurrent operation:** Uses threads to connect to multiple devices simultaneously, significantly reducing the execution time.
+The number of threads can be adjusted using the `--threads` option to optimize performance based on your system's capabilities.
 *   **Output grouped by host:** Results are clearly grouped by host, both on-screen and in the log file.
 *   **Colored output (optional):** The on-screen output can be colored for better readability, highlighting hosts, commands, output, and errors.
 Colors can be turned on or off with the `--no-colors` command-line option.
 *   **Detailed logging:** Logs all commands sent, output received, and errors encountered to a log file (`backuplog.txt`).